-10.3 Consistency with the Environmental Operating Principles
+10.2 Consistency with the Environmental Operating Principles

 The Corps civil works mission has traditionally focused on its principal areas of responsibility: navigation, flood control, storm damage protection, and most recently environmental restoration.
 Water resources projects look to address society's need to encourage economic growth consistent with a healthy environment and national security.
 Key to integrating these goals, which in the past were often viewed as conflicting, is developing projects and systems that are sustainable in the long term from each perspective.
 Integrated water resources management requires an examination of proposed projects in a manner that comprehensively examines outputs and potential to integrate other purposes to achieve overall sustainability.
 The Corps has reaffirmed its commitment to the environment in a set of "Environmental Operating Principles".
 These principles foster unity of purpose on environmental issues and reflect a positive tone and direction for dialogue on environmental matters.
-By implementing these principles within the framework of Corps regulations, the Corps continues its efforts to evaluate the effects of its projects on the environment and to seek better ways of achieving environmental Operating Principles" are as follows:
+By implementing these principles within the framework of Corps regulations, the Corps continues its efforts to evaluate the effects of its projects on the environment and to seek better ways of achieving environmentally sustainable solutions in partnership with stakeholders.
+The seven "Environmental Operating Principles" are as follows:

-1. Foster sustainability as a way of life throughout the organization.
-The improvements provide sustainable subsistence way of life for the community.

-2. Proactively consider environmental consequences of all Corps activities and act accordingly.
-Throughout the development of alternatives the foundational concepts consider avoidance and minimization of environmental impacts.

-3. Create mutually supporting economic and environmentally sustainable solutions.
-The potential opportunities identified in the study represent a balance between development and the environment.

-4. Continue to meet our corporate responsibility and accountability under the law for activities undertaken by the Corps, which may impact human and natural environments.
-The project will comply with all Federal and State laws and regulations, notably in the areas of environmental impacts, review, and comment.
+- 1. Foster sustainability as a way of life throughout the organization. - The improvements provide sustainable subsistence way of life for the community. - 2.
+Proactively consider environmental consequences of all Corps activities and act accordingly. - Throughout the development of alternatives the foundational concepts consider avoidance and minimization of environmental impacts. - 3.
+Create mutually supporting economic and environmentally sustainable solutions. - The potential opportunities identified in the study represent a balance between development and the environment. - 4.
+Continue to meet our corporate responsibility and accountability under the law for activities undertaken by the Corps, which may impact human and natural environments. - The project will comply with all Federal and State laws and regulations, notably in the areas of environmental impacts, review, and comment.

-5. Consider the environment in employing a risk management and systems approach throughout the life cycles of projects and programs.
-All study elements consider risk management and have incorporated factors such as varying contingency amounts.

-6. Leverage scientific, economic, and social knowledge to understand the environmental context and effects of Corps actions in a collaborative manner.

-7. Employ an open, transparent process that respects views of individuals and groups interested in Corps activities.
-This study was fully coordinated in a collaborative manner.
+- 5. Consider the environment in employing a risk management and systems approach throughout the life cycles of projects and programs. - All study elements consider risk management and have incorporated factors such as varying contingency amounts. - 6.
+Leverage scientific, economic, and social knowledge to understand the environmental context and effects of Corps actions in a collaborative manner. - Throughout the study process a wealth of information was researched and shared. - 7.
+Employ an open, transparent process that respects views of individuals and groups interested in Corps activities. - This study was fully coordinated in a collaborative manner.